zeyugao/synapse/ReadMe.md

 Synapse is a lightweight, efficient reverse proxy system designed to unify access to multiple LLM (Large Language Model) API endpoints.
 It provides a centralized platform for model discovery and API forwarding, similar to FastChat's worker system but with improvements for local network deployments.

+## Changelog

+- **2025-11-15**: Added automatic client self-update.
+When a client reconnects and detects a server version mismatch, it downloads the server-provided client binary and restarts itself with the matching version.

 ## Features

 - **Unified Model Access**: Access multiple OpenAI-compatible API endpoints through a single entry point